 Any motor vehicle collision can be a frightening and dangerous situation, but rollover accidents are particularly worrisome.
 A rollover accident describes any car crash in which a vehicle rolls over upside-down.
 According to National Highway Traffic and Safety Administration statistics, rollover accidents account for roughly one third of all traffic fatalities, and rollover accidents kill over 10,000 people each year.

-If you’ve been involved in a rollover crash in the Miami or surrounding areas, it’s important to understand your rights, your options for legal action, and to engage an experienced attorney who can navigate you through a successful personal injury case.
-The STEINLAW firm is committed to maximizing the recovery of every one of our clients.
+If you’ve been involved in a rollover crash in Florida, it’s important to understand your rights, your options for legal action, and to engage an experienced attorney who can navigate you through a successful personal injury case.
+The SteinLaw firm is committed to maximizing the recovery of every one of our clients.
 If you’ve recently been involved in a rollover crash, read through the following information and reach out to our team if you think you have a case.

 Causes of Rollover Accidents